GrosSlava/gaml-c/Documentation/LanguageStandard/7-Modules/05-ModuleImport.md

 1. Name of importing module includes path from the root of importing module package, separated by '.'
 2. Module local alias, which is visible only in current file (optional)

+### Alias name

+1. Alias can contains only english alphabet letters, '_' and digits after first letter
+2. Alias name can't match any other imported module or other module aliases

 ### Example

 ```